What is oral cancer?

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth.
 Targeted treatment is often better tolerated than chemotherapy, but cancer may develop resistance over time.

-Immunotherapy: The newest type of treatment helps the immune system fight cancer.
+Immunotherapy: This type of treatment helps the immune system fight cancer.
 For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
-Some immunotherapy drugs are approved for advanced head and neck cancer, but these work for only a subset of patients, and it is hard to predict who will benefit.